-Will you please state your name, address and occupation.
-5
+5 Q. Will you please state your name, address and occupation.

-My name is John R. Rowe, Jr. My business address is 702 A. North Franklin Street, Tampa, Florida 33602.
-Assistant Vice President of Tampa Electric Company.
+North Franklin Street, Tampa, Florida 33602.
+I am Assistant Vice President of Tampa Electric Company.

-11 Please describe your educational background and business 12 experience.
+11 Q. Please describe your educational background and business experience.

+14 A.

-14 A. I was educated in the public schools of Birmingham, Mt.
-Alabama; Evansville, Indiana; בחם Lebanon, Pennsylvania.
-I was graduated in June, 1962 from the Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration degree.
-I am a Certified Public Accountant licensed to practice in Florida and a member of American Institute of CPAs, the Florida Institute of CPAs, and the National Association of Accountants.
+I was educated in the public schools of Birmincham, Indiana; puz Mt.
+Lebanon, Alabama; Evansville, I was graduated in June, 1962 from the Pennsylvania.
+Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration degree.
+I am a Certified Public Accountant licensed to practice in Florida and a member of the American Institute of CPAs, the Florida Institute of CPAs, and the National Association of Accountants.
 Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting,

 Credit, General Accounting and Budget Departments over the I became Assistant Controller in 1974. past 23 years.
-Controller in 1981, and I was elected to my present position as Assistant Vice President in April, 1984. responsibilities include coordination accounting and regulatory matters before this Commission and the Federal Energy Regulatory Commission (FERC).
-I have presented testimony before this Commission in other proceedings.
+Controller in 1981, and I was elected to my present position as Assistant Vice President in April, 1984. responsibilities include coordination of accounting and regulatory matters before this Commission the Federal Energy Regulatory Commission (FPSC) and I have presented testimony before this Commission (FERC). in other proceedings.

-11 | Q. What is the purpose of your testimony?
+11 Q. What is the purpose of your testimony?

-13 A. The purpose of my testimony is to respond to various areas of Commission company concern regarding Das confidentiality of certain fuel cost information supplied to the Commission.
-I intend to demonstrate why some of the data which is supplied in regular monthly reports on fuel costs to this Commission should be excluded from public disclosure as being "proprietary confidential business information" as defined by Section 366.093, Florida Statutes.
+The purpose of my testimony is to respond to various areas company concern regarding of Commission Das the confidentiality of certain fuel cost information supplied to the Commission.
+I intend to demonstrate why some of the data which is supplied in regular monthly reports on fuel costs to this Commission should be excluded from public disclosure as being "proprietary confidential business information" 25 defined by Section Florida Statutes.

-23 Q-Does Tampa Electric object to providing the Commission a report detailing all purchases transportation and fuel handling services?
+Q. Does Tampa Electric object to providing the Commission with a report detailing all purchases of fuel, transportation and fuel handling services?

-No. Tampa Electric does not object to continuing to furnish to the Commission the information it needs to review company expenditures for fuel, transportation and fuel handling services.
-However, as I will describe later, it is clearly in the best interests of the ratepayers and the company for this Commission to continue to treat certain of this information submitted as "Specified Confidential."
+Tampa Electric does not object to continuing No. furnish to the Commission the information it needs review company expenditures for fuel, transportation and fuel handling services.
+However, 2.5 I will describe is clearly in the best interests it ratepayers and the company for this Commission to continue certain of this information treat submitted "Specified Confidential."

-Q. What portion of the report should be confidential?
+10 Q. What portion of the report should be confidential?

-The cost of water transportation of coal which is billed to the regulated company by an affiliated company should Tampa Electric formed a water be treated as confidential. transportation system for the transport of coal in the 1950's which not only provides the necessary services for Tampa Electric but also enjoys additional economies as it provides competitive services to outside customers. system has saved our electric customers many millions of dollars in transportation costs over the years and these savings are likely to continue in the future so long as to maintain their able the affiliated companies are ... competitive edge.
-Through this transportation system Tampa Electric's affiliated companies are able to move coal by barges from sources in Kentucky, Oklahoma
+The cost of water transportation of coal which is billed to the regulated company by an affiliated company should be treated as confidential.
+Tampa Electric formed a water transportation system for the transport of coal in the 1950's which not only provides the necessary services for Tampa Electric but also enjoys additional economies as it provides competitive services to outside customers. system has saved our electric customers many millions of dollars in transportation costs over the years and these savings are likely to continue in the future so long as the affiliated companies are able to maintain ... competitive edge.
+Through this transportation system Tamba Electric's affiliated companies are able to move coal by barges from sources in Kentucky, Oklahoma